okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/hooks-best-practices/index.md

 ## Avoid delays in Hook responses

 When Okta uses an Inline Hook to communicate with your endpoint, the user experience is paused until your code responds.

-Okta Event Hooks, although acting asynchronously, also require a response.
-To prevent unnecessary delays or timeouts, we recommend the following:
+Okta Event Hooks also require a response.
+To prevent unnecessary delays or timeouts, Okta recommends the following for Event Hooks:

-* Treat Okta Hooks as you would any other HTTP request.
+* Treat Event Hooks as you would any other HTTP request.
 For example, ensure you respond to the HTTP request in under 400 milliseconds with either a 200 (Success) or 204 (Success no content) return code.
-* To avoid delays or timeouts, process the Hook request data after sending the response.
+* To avoid delays or timeouts, process the Event Hook request data after sending the response.

 A timeout of three seconds is enforced on all outbound requests for Event and Inline Hooks, with one retry in the event of a timeout or an error response from the external service.
 If a successful response has not been received after that, a 400 error is returned with more information about what failed.